 - separate representative

-Section 48 of the Children's Protection Act provides that in proceedings under that Act in the Youth Court (e.g. in need of care proceedings) all children are to be represented unless old enough to make an informed decision that they do not wish to be represented.
+Section 64 of the Children and Young People (Safety) Act 2017 (SA) provides that in proceedings under that Act in the Youth Court (e.g. in need of care proceedings) all children and young people are to be represented unless the court is satisfied that they have made an informed and independent decision not to be represented or that the application should be heard as a matter of urgency.
 A separate representative for the child is appointed by the Court (usually a specialist lawyer from the Legal Services Commission).
 The parties (i.e. the Minister, and the parents/guardians) have their own representation.

 - SBR (social background report)

 A special reasons application is made by defence before committal and after the declarations have been provided by the prosecution to challenge, by cross examination of prosecution witnesses, aspects of the prosecution's evidence as revealed in the declarations (e.g. to examine the circumstances in which an identification was made).
 If the application is successful, a special reasons hearing is held at which the prosecution presents its witnesses for cross-examination.
 Strict time limits apply.

 - summary offence

 A minor offence which is dealt with summarily i.e. by a Magistrate and not by a Judge and jury.